 Many people are not even aware that a hiring a professional organizer is an option.
 Professional organizers are trained and certified by the National Association of Professional Organizers.
 We can come in and completely take over a project for you or we can help you with organizing a space in incremental steps, by helping you find the right products to make your office run at its most efficient while remaining an attractive part of your home .

-Additionally, using a professional organizer gives you a set of objective eyes — particularly if you have a hard time letting go of unnecessary items or paper.
+Additionally, using a professional organizer gives you a new set of objective eyes which is particularly important if you have a hard time letting go of unnecessary items or paper.

 Whether you opt to work on your own or if you bring in a professional, the overall steps are the same.
 Use the following checklist to help you get organized before you get started.

-Your first step in getting your office organized is often the hardest.
+The first step in getting your office organized is often the hardest.
 You are going to sort everything in your space into one of five stacks.
 Again, be honest with yourself.
-If you have a hard time remaining focused on jobs like this or if you struggle deciding what to do with each piece of paper, it might be worth investing in hiring a help like us at Just Organized By Taya to help with this part of the process.
-In the end you’ll save time and avoid simply rearranging your own clutter rather than truly organizing.
+If you have a hard time remaining focused on jobs like this or if you struggle deciding what to do with each piece of paper, it might be worth investing in hiring help at Just Organized By Taya to help with this part of the process.

 Replace – You are bound to come across items that belong in other rooms in your house.
 Do not start putting them back as you find them.
 Instead, have a box or bin to hold those items until you are done with sorting everything in your office.
 If you begin putting items back one-by-one, you are bound to get distracted and waste valuable time.